Toddler Biting

 Debra,

 I know the advice usually given to parents is just what you described.
-But I also hear from parents that it doesn't really stop the biting for a long time, if at all.
+But I also hear from parents that ignoring the biting doesn't stop the biting for a long time, if at all.

-When a little one acts aggressively towards us, unless it is already a habit, usually they are testing us.
-In that case, I think it is a mistake to ignore it, or even act calm and casual.
-Instead, I want to give her the message that she is hurting me, and hurting our relationship.
+I also think it is a bad idea to ignore our child's communication to us.
+I want to give her the message that she is hurting me, and hurting our relationship.
 After all, they are looking to us to show them how relationships work.
 So I react honestly: IT HURTS!
 Usually, that stops the behavior immediately.

-The other reason toddlers bite is to express frustration or anger.
-That's legitimate.
+But we also need to acknowledge our child's feelings.
+If our toddler is biting is to express frustration or anger, that's legitimate.
+We don't want to ignore it.
 So we just need to redirect that expression, and let them know we are there to listen to all their feelings.